Marcos-MEDENOU/airbnb-clone-project/README.md

 ## DevOps Engineer
 Automates deployment, monitors infrastructure, and manages CI/CD pipelines.
 Ensures scalability, performance, and system reliability throughout the development cycle.

+# Technology Stack
+## Django
+A high-level Python web framework used to build robust, scalable, and secure web applications.
+It handles the server-side logic, routing, and RESTful API development.

+## PostgreSQL
+An open-source relational database management system (RDBMS) used to store and manage application data.
+Known for its performance, reliability, and advanced querying features.

+## GraphQL
+A query language for APIs that allows clients to request exactly the data they need.
+Used to improve efficiency and flexibility in data fetching between the frontend and backend.

+## Docker
+A containerization tool that packages the application and its dependencies into isolated environments, making deployment and scaling more consistent and efficient.